Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 we'll show some examples of how programming language constructs can be combined with Selenium to solve common testing problems.

-You find, as you transition from running simple tests of page elements, to building tests of dynamic functionality involving multiple web-pages and varying data that you will require programming logic for verifying expected test results.
-Basically, the Selenium-IDE does not support iteration and condition statements.
-You will find you can do some simple condition statements by embedding javascript in your Selenese parameters, however iteration is impossible, and many conditions simply will need to be done in a programming language.
-In addition, you may need to use exception-handling for error recovery.
-For these reasons and others, we have written this section to give you ideas on how to leverage common programming techniques to give you greater 'verification power' in your automated testing.
+You will find as you transition from the simple tests of the existence of page elements to tests of dynamic functionality involving multiple web-pages and varying data that you will require programming logic for verifying expected results.
+Basically, the Selenium-IDE does not support iteration and standard condition statements.
+You can do some conditions by embedding javascript in Selenese parameters, however iteration is impossible, and most conditions will be much easier in a
+programming language.
+In addition, you may need exception-handling for error recovery.
+For these reasons and others, we have written this section to illustrate the use of common programming techniques to give you greater 'verification power' in your automated testing.

 The examples in this section are written